-Growing preference of disease targeted cancer therapy, increasing patient awareness levels demanding accurate diagnosis and expanding applications of molecular imaging are some of the drivers of the global radiopharmaceuticals market.
-Technological advancements enabling the use radio-labeled peptides and monoclonal antibodies for the diagnosis and treatment of cancerous tumors is (referred to as radiopharmaceutical based personalized therapy) will fuel future growth of this market.
+Growing preference for disease targeted cancer therapy, increasing patient awareness levels demanding accurate diagnosis and expanding applications of molecular imaging are some of the drivers of the global radiopharmaceuticals market.
+Technological advancements enabling the use of radiolabeled peptides and monoclonal antibodies for the diagnosis and treatment of cancerous tumors is (referred to as radiopharmaceutical based personalized therapy) will fuel future growth of this market.

-Our market research study takes a closer look at the radiopharmaceuticals industry, providing a holistic perspective on market dynamics, patient preference, disease trends, and supply and demand.
-Our report deep-dives into the market and segments it on multiple levels and providing key insights on a macro as well as micro environmental level.
-The study aims at providing granular information, regarding estimates and forecasts for five major generator types namely Mo-99/Tc-99m, W-188/Re-188 generators, Sr-82/Rb-82 generators, Sr-90/Y-90 generators and Ge-68/Ga-67,68 generators.
+Our market research study takes a closer look at the radiopharmaceutical industry, providing a holistic perspective on market dynamics, patient preference, disease trends, and supply and demand.
+Our report deep-dives into the market and segments it on multiple levels and providing key insights on a macro as well as microenvironmental level.
+The study aims at providing granular information, regarding estimates and forecasts for five major generator types namely Mo-99/Tc-99m, W-188/Re-188 generators, Sr-82/Rb-82 generators, Sr-90/Y-90 generators, and Ge-68/Ga-67,68 generators.